Implement Basic Authentication

 Basic authentication is a widely used method to authenticate clients by validating a username and password combination sent in the request headers.
 It provides a simple and effective way to secure APIs and is suitable for use cases where ease of implementation is prioritized, such as internal tools, development environments, or APIs with limited access.
 However, because the credentials are transmitted with every request, basic authentication should always be used over HTTPS to prevent exposure.
 For scenarios requiring more robust security, such as multi-factor authentication or delegated access, more advanced protocols like OAuth are recommended.

 In this guide, you will implement a scenario where there are two consumers using basic authentication to authenticate with APISIX, each with a different rate limiting quota.
-Once implemented, consumers should have access to the upstream service and forward consumer IDs to the upstream service, opening up options for additional business logics.
+Once implemented, consumers should have access to the upstream service and forward consumer IDs to the upstream service, opening up options for additional business logic.

 Create Consumers